 how we work

-Learning by doing and from an experienced farmer, ideally on 3 farms over 3 years.
+Learning by doing and from an experienced farmer.

-Learning from teachers, farm-visits and fellow students during seminars in different locations across the Nordic countries throughout the year
+Learning from teachers, farm-visits and fellow students in different locations across the Nordic countries.

 Self-Reflection & Mentorship

 Self-directed learning through portfolio, daily logbook, frequent reflection sessions and mentoring.

 The BINGN Apprenticeship Program takes place in the Nordic of countries Norway, Sweden, Denmark and Finland, organised through the BINGN-Network.
 Throughout the apprenticeship program, students visit around 60 farms, gathering a broad range of impressions and knowledge.

 Seminars take place in all four countries, bringing together expertise on biodynamic farming from throughout the region.

 The BINGN Apprenticeship Program is undergoing some exciting changes and the curriculum will look a bit different in the coming year.
 We look forward to sharing more information with you in June 2022.
 Watch this space or contact us to find out more.